deanna-stover/coursesCNU/2022/idst270fall2022/edition.md

 If you would like to pitch another idea for the Introduction, please talk to me before submitting your Path PDF and Rationale.

-Sections of the introduction should be 450 - 600 words long.
+Sections of the introduction should be 400 - 600 words long and based on your research.
+If you choose this option, at least 4 of your sources should relate to the topic of your introduction.

 ##### Proofread Transcription

 For proofreading the transcription, you must compare the manuscript AND periodical transcriptions of the equivelant of 10 pages of the manuscript.
 I will assign you pages once I have graded the Rationale/Path PDF.

 To turn in this, you must copy your assigned text for both the manuscript and the periodical into a Word Doc and use track changes to edit the document where appropriate.
-You must also write a short 300-word reflection about the process of proofreading the transcriptions and what you learned.
+You must also write a short 200+-word reflection about the process of proofreading the transcriptions and what you learned.

 Please only choose this option if you are very detail-oriented AND can read cursive.